awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

-`NotificationTargetARN`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-notificationtargetarn"></a>
+`NotificationTargetArn`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-notificationtargetarn"></a>
-The Amazon Resource Name \(ARN\) of the target that Auto Scaling sends notifications to when an instance is in the transition state for the lifecycle hook\.
+The Amazon Resource Name \(Arn\) of the target that Auto Scaling sends notifications to when an instance is in the transition state for the lifecycle hook\.
 The notification target can be either an Amazon SQS queue or an Amazon SNS topic\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

-`RoleARN`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-rolearn"></a>
+`RoleArn`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-rolearn"></a>
-The ARN of the IAM role that allows the Auto Scaling group to publish to the specified notification target\.
+The Arn of the IAM role that allows the Auto Scaling group to publish to the specified notification target\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)